Emma-tx-L/CoR-the-Game/README.md

 ***Incomplete/In-Progress!***
 \
-**This repository does not contains some scripts from the full project.**
+**This repository only contains some scripts from the full project.**
 - assets are not included
 - some scripts are not included